 There are two types of conformance that can be claimed by a decoder: output timing conformance and output order conformance.

 To check conformance of a decoder, test bitstreams conforming to the claimed profile, tier and level, as specified in subclause C.4 are delivered by a hypothetical stream scheduler (HSS) both to the HRD and to the decoder under test (DUT).
+When vps_base_layer_internal_flag is equal to 0, decoded pictures with nuh_layer_id equal to 0 and their properties as described in subclauase F.8.1 are aslo conveyed both to the HRD and to the DUT in a timely manner by external means not specified in this Specification.
 All cropped decoded pictures output by the HRD shall also be output by the DUT, each cropped decoded picture output by the DUT shall be a picture with PicOutputFlag equal to 1, and, for each such cropped decoded picture output by the DUT, the values of all samples that are output shall be equal to the values of the samples produced by the specified decoding process.
+The flag BaseLayerOutputFlag and all flags BaseLayerPicOutputFlag output by the HRD shall also be output by the DUT, and the values that are output shall be equal to the values produced by the specified decoding process.

 For output timing decoder conformance, the HSS operates as described above, with delivery schedules selected only from the subset of values of SchedSelIdx for which the bit rate and CPB size are restricted as specified in Annex A for the specified profile, tier and level, or with "interpolated" delivery schedules as specified below for which the bit rate and CPB size are restricted as specified in Annex A. The same delivery schedule is used for both the HRD and the DUT.